3818919/eo-base-files/README.md

 # EO Quests + Maps

+EO+ quest scripts (2015)
+EO Clone maps (2022) with bug fixes
+EO Shop/drop data files (2015)

-EO+ quest scripts (2015) + EO Clone maps (2022) with bug fixes - A preserved and enhanced collection of Endless Online content.
+A preserved and enhanced collection of Endless Online content.
 The files are distributed here with permission from the author, Vult-r.

 ## Quest Changes